la-cc/hetzner-proxmox-single/README.md

 The installation takes up to 15 minutes.

-## 2. Set root password and disable port 111
+## 2. Set root password and disable port 111 or service

 After installation a password must be assigned to the root user if access to the Hetzner machine is via ssh-key.
 The access will be done via the Linux PAM authentication module.